olegnn/fun-memoize/README.md

 // Almost instantly again
 ```

-Also, you can replace [reselect](https://github.com/reactjs/reselect), which stores only last result of the function execution
+Also, you can replace [reselect](https://github.com/reactjs/reselect), which stores only the last result of the function execution

 ```javascript
 import { createMemoizedSelector } from "fun-memoize";